ITenthusiasm/custom-elements/src/Combobox/docs/combobox-field.md

         <strong>WARNING</strong>: The <a href="#attributes-filtermethod"><code>filtermethod</code></a> attribute's behavior is made possible by the <code>ComboboxField</code>'s default implementation for the <code>optionMatchesFilter()</code> method.
 Thus, if you override this method, the <code>filtermethod</code> attribute will become useless unless you take the attribute into account in your method override.
       </p>
       <p>
         You don't <em>need</em> to account for this attribute in your method override unless you want to preserve the attribute's behavior.
-But preserving the attribute's behavior is <em>recommended</em> because it will reduce confusion for consumers of your component.
-(Alternatively, if you don't want to account for the <code>filtermethod</code> attribute at all, you can mark the <a href="#properties-filterMethod"><code>ComboboxField.filterMethod</code></a> accessor as deprecated by using a <a href="https://www.typescriptlang.org/docs/handbook/jsdoc-supported-types.html#deprecated">JSDoc</a> in your custom element class extension.)
+However, preserving the attribute's behavior is <em>recommended</em> because it will reduce confusion for consumers of your component.
+(Alternatively, if you don't want to account for the <code>filtermethod</code> attribute at all, you can mark the <a href="#properties-filterMethod"><code>ComboboxField.filterMethod</code></a> accessor as deprecated by using a <a href="https://www.typescriptlang.org/docs/handbook/jsdoc-supported-types.html#deprecated">JSDoc</a> in your Custom Element class extension.)
       </p>
     </blockquote>
   </dd>